The entropy of an acoustic black hole in neo-Newtonian theory: Introduction

 \section{Introduction}

 The study to understand the entropy of black holes is one of the most important issues in theoretical physics.
-It has been proposed by Bekenstein and Hawking that the black hole entropy is proportional to its horizon area~\cite{Hawking}.
-Since then, various methods have been proposed in the literature to explore the statistical origin of black holes entropy.
+It has been proposed by Bekenstein and Hawking that the black hole entropy is proportional to its horizon area~\cite{Hawking,SWH,JDB,JDB85}.
+Since then, various methods have been proposed in the literature to explore the statistical origin of black holes entropy. {These methods are grounded on the understanding that the black hole entropy can be viewed as the entanglement entropy related to the degree of entanglement between the modes in both sides of the horizon.
+In other words, the Bekenstein-Hawking entropy can be obtained via the statistical mechanics of a system around the horizon \cite{SWU,G-H}}.
 One of such methods is the so-called brick-wall method introduced by G. 't Hooft~\cite{thooft}.
 To calculate the entropy by this method it is necessary to introduce an ultraviolet cut-off in order to eliminate the divergences in the density of states near the horizon of the black hole.
-In Ref.~\cite{Rinaldi}, by applying the brick-wall method, one has been computed the entropy of an acoustic black hole in (1 + 1) - dimensions.
+In Ref.~\cite{Rinaldi,Rinaldi:2013aa,SG2011}, by applying the brick-wall method, one has been computed {the rate of entropy production in the emitted Hawking radiation } of an acoustic black hole in (1 + 1) - dimensions.

-On the other hand, by considering models in which the Heisenberg uncertainty relation is modified the divergences that arise in the brick-wall model are eliminated~\cite{Brustein}.
-The statistical entropy of various black holes has also been calculated via corrected state density of the GUP~\cite{XLi}.
-Moreover, considering the effects of the GUP in the tunneling formalism, the quantum-corrected Hawking temperature and entropy of black holes has been investigated~\cite{Anacleto:2015awa}, \cite{Anacleto:2015mma}, \cite{Sakalli:2016mnk}, \cite{Faizal:2014tea},\cite{ADV}.
-The results have shown that near the horizon quantum state density and its statistical entropy are finite.
-In~\cite{KN} a relation for the corrected states density by GUP has been proposed.
-The authors in~\cite{ABPS} applying a new equation of state density due to the GUP~\cite{Zhao}, analyzed the statistical entropy of a 2+1-dimensional rotating acoustic black hole.
-It was shown that considering the effect due to the GUP on the equation of state density, no cut-off is needed \cite{Zhang} and the divergence in the brick-wall model disappears.
+{ On the other hand, as shown by the authors in~\cite{Brustein,Kim2006,Park2007,Sun2004,Yoon2007}, the brick-wall model does not present divergences when the GUP is considered.} {In addition, the authors in~\cite{XLi,zhao2004,RZ2003,WK2006,KKP2007,JHa2007,YWKim2007} considering a density of states modified by the GUP computed the statistical entropy of many black holes.} Moreover, considering the effects of the GUP in the tunneling formalism, the quantum-corrected Hawking temperature and entropy of black holes has been investigated~\cite{Anacleto:2015awa,Anacleto:2015mma,ABCPS2015,ABBS2015,Sakalli:2016mnk,Faizal:2014tea,SG2015,ADV}, {showing that in the vicinity of the event horizon the statistical entropy of black holes does not present divergences.} {In~\cite{KN} has been introduced an expression for the state density modified by the GUP.} {In~\cite{ABPS,Zhao}, considering the state density modified by the GUP, the statistical entropy was calculated for an acoustic black hole rotating in (2+1) dimensions and the divergences appearing in the brick wall model are eliminated.
+Thus, no cut-off is required in the state density \cite{Zhang}.}